schrins/orthanq-hla-quantification-backup/README.md

 This workflow identifies/quantifies HLA types of normal (healthy) or tumor samples.

-For mor information on Orthanq: https://orthanq.github.io/
+For more information on Orthanq: https://orthanq.github.io/